Frequently Asked Questions (FAQs)

 I have a degree in another field and would now like a career in nutrition; do I need to start all over?

 If you already have a degree from a U.S. accredited college or university that is not in dietetics and are interested in a nutrition career, you can choose to become a RD or a DTR.
-In either case, you will need to have your college transcripts evaluated by a director of a dietetics program accredited or approved by CADE.
+In either case, you will need to have your college transcripts evaluated by a director of a dietetics program accredited or approved by ACEND.
 The director will evaluate your previous academic preparation and identify the courses that you would need to complete at that institution to meet the dietetics requirements.
 The number of courses you need and the college’s degree requirements will determine whether you need to complete another degree or not.
 It may be possible to complete the required dietetics coursework while enrolled in a graduate program.
 Because the policies, procedures and costs for the transcript evaluation may vary from one institution to another, you may want to contact more than one dietetics program for further information.
 The dietetics program director can advise you of your options.

 Will getting my master’s degree in nutrition meet the requirements to become a RD?